IN ORDER TO BID IN THE ONLINE AUCTION YOU MUST PRE-REGISTER AND BECOME AN AUTHORISED BIDDER

 NB: Your maximum bid is kept completely confidential – it’s presence or amount are not disclosed to the auctioneer, vendor or any other bidder.

 Bidding Example Showing How Maximum Bidding Works:

-Tom wants to bid.
+- Tom wants to bid.
 The minimum bid amount is £91,000 but Tom decides to place a maximum bid of £97,000.
-This is below the reserve price, so the system places a bid for Tom at his maximum bid amount and he becomes the highest bidder at £97,000.
+As this is below the reserve price of £100,000 (not disclosed), the system places a bid for Tom at his maximum bid amount and he becomes the highest bidder at £97,000.

-Jane logs on to bid.
+- Jane logs on to bid.
 The minimum bid amount is £98,000 but Jane places a maximum bid of £105,000.
 The system automatically increases Jane’s bid to meet the reserve and she is now the highest bidder at £100,000.
 However, Jane still has a proxy bid of £105,000 "in the system" which will automatically bid on her behalf if anyone else places a bid.

-If, however, Tom then places a maximum bid of £105,000, the bidding would jump to £105,000 and the bid would be with Jane as the highest bidder as she placed a proxy bid at that amount before Tom did.
+- Tom then places a maximum bid of £105,000.
+The current bid jumps to £105,000 with Jane as the highest bidder as she placed a proxy bid at that amount before Tom did.

 THE Bidding Extension Window Ensures a Fair Chance For Everyone